-5.1 Open GLAM: Open Access to Cultural Heritage
+5.1 Open Culture: Open Access to Cultural Heritage

 The concept of “open” has served different purposes in a variety of fields, from software to scholarly communications, to research and education, to science and culture.
 Generally speaking, the notion of “open” in these fields often refers to “making something accessible” without financial, technological, or legal restrictions that limit reuse.
-The cultural heritage sector currently lacks consensus around a clear open GLAM definition, but there is general agreement that GLAMs should provide as open access as possible to their collections in the digital environment.
-In particular, a central tenet of open GLAM is that digital reproductions of public domain works should be made available for free and without restrictions.
-Open GLAM harnesses digital technologies, the web, open licensing, and the public domain to provide free and open access to cultural heritage and enable its reuse.
+The cultural heritage sector currently lacks consensus around a clear open culture definition, but there is general agreement that cultural heritage institutions or collection holders should provide as open access as possible to their collections in the digital environment.
+In particular, a central tenet of Open Culture is that digital reproductions of public domain works should be made available for free and without restrictions.
+Open Culture harnesses digital technologies, the web, open licensing, and the public domain to provide free and open access to cultural heritage and enable its reuse.

 - Define “open” in the context of cultural heritage and other open movements

-- Understand the role of public policy and institutional practices in promoting openness
+- Understand the role of public policy frameworks and institutional policies and practices in promoting openness

 The Big Question / Why It Matters

-Concepts and terminology from other open movements might need to be adapted to actually reflect the practices of the open GLAM space.
+Concepts and terminology from other open movements might need to be adapted to actually reflect the practices of the Open Culture space.
 CC licenses and public domain tools provide a global standard for making copyright works openly available, but the definition of “open” in the cultural heritage sector is not just about open licenses.
-Different levels of policies that support open GLAM are important to grant the public the ability to reuse works in an easy way.
+Different Open Culture policies are important to grant the public easy reuse of cultural works.

 Personal Reflection / Why it Matters To You